TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 17/Acts 17.14.md

 ---

-And then immediately the brethren sent forth Paul to go as far as to the sea: and Silas and Timothy abode there still.
+Then the brothers immediately sent out Paul to go as far as to the sea, and Silas and Timothy still stayed there.